Steep Rise in Bankruptcy Cases

 In most cases, law firms or accountancy firms serve as the administrator.
-It is uncommon for other restructuring professionals who do not have licences to practice law or accounting to serve as administrator, but they may be engaged as advisers or interim management by the administrator.
+It is uncommon for other restructuring professionals, who do not have licences to practice law or accounting, to serve as the administrator, but they may be engaged as advisers or interim management by the administrator.

 The PRC Bankruptcy Law is silent on directors’ duties, such as putting financially troubled companies into insolvency proceedings or stipulating any positive actions to be taken by directors before opening the proceedings.
 However, the law provides that legal representatives of distressed companies or, at the insolvency court’s decision, financial officers and other specific managers, shall perform the following duties during insolvency proceedings: